Ayush-vachhani/NeuroFlow/README.md

-NEUROFLOW
-Introduction
+NEUROFLOW: An Intuitive Neural Network Training Application

+Introduction:
-This application offers an intuitive and interactive way to build and train neural network models.
-It is designed to simplify the process of configuring neural networks and visualizing their training progress in real-time.
-The GUI, built with SvelteKit, allows users to select neural network architectures, including the number of layers, number of neurons, and activation functions.
-During the training phase, users can observe real-time graphs showing various metrics such as loss and accuracy.
+NEUROFLOW is an application designed to offer an intuitive and interactive way of building and training neural network models.
+It simplifies the process of neural network configuration and enables real-time visualization of training progress.
+The user-friendly GUI, built with SvelteKit, provides options for selecting neural network architectures, adjusting the number of layers and neurons, and choosing activation functions.
+During training, users can monitor metrics such as loss and accuracy through real-time graphs.

-Features
+Features:

-Neural Network Configuration: Easily configure the structure of your neural network, including the number of layers, neurons, and activation functions.
+Neural Network Configuration:

+Configure the structure of your neural network with ease.
+Options include setting the number of layers, neurons, and activation functions.
-Real-Time Training Insights: View real-time updates of training metrics like loss and accuracy through interactive graphs.
+Real-Time Training Insights:

+Observe real-time updates on training metrics.
+Interactive graphs display metrics like loss and accuracy.
+User-Friendly Interface:

-User-Friendly Interface: A clean and intuitive GUI built with SvelteKit for seamless user experience.
+Clean and intuitive GUI built with SvelteKit.
+Ensures a seamless user experience.
+Flexible Backend:

-Flexible Backend: Robust and scalable backend in Django, capable of handling complex neural network operations.
+Robust and scalable Django backend.
+Capable of handling complex neural network operations efficiently.
-Technology Stack
+Technology Stack:

 Frontend: SvelteKit
 Backend: Django (Python)
-Neural Network Framework: PyTorch, scikit - learn
+Neural Network Framework: PyTorch, scikit-learn